magento/devdocs/guides/v1.0/frontend-dev-guide/layouts/layout-practice.md

 &lt;?php&nbsp;endif;&nbsp;?&gt;
 </pre>
 <br>
-<u>Step 2: Add a block to the base layout</u>
+<u>Step 3: Add a block to the base layout</u>

-OrcangeCo needs to create a `header.links` block in the `header.panel` container to move the links there.
-As he links can be added this list by different modules, it is better to add this block to the default.xml page configuration of the Theme module.
+OrcangeCo needs to create a new block, for example, `header.links`, in the `header.panel` container to move the links there.
+As the links can be added to this list by different modules, it is better to add this block to the `default.xml` page configuration of the Theme module.

 So the following extending layout is added in the Orange theme: